ddelnano/dotfiles/README.md

   - See which namespace imports are actually used and prune unnecessary ones
   - Abstract class / interface implementing (in progress) implement.vim

+## Vimscript Ideas
+Use cool magic with % (filename) to create and switch to test files

 ### Tmux
 - Fix for NeoVim to allow <C-h> for vim and tmux pane navigation https://github.com/neovim/neovim/issues/2048#issuecomment-78045837